13 Dec 2022

 More charging points

-- 100 via the Scaling On Street Charging Infrastructure project
+- 160 chargepoint sockets were installed via the Scaling On-Street Charging Infrastructure project (exceeding the planned 100).

-- 10 through the Weardale Electric Vehicle Accelerator project
+- 17 chargepoint sockets and 9 chargepoint units were installed through the Weardale Electric Vehicle Accelerator project.

 Making charging points accessible

-The council is also making sure local charging points are designed to be accessible to people with disabilities by hiring a consultant to oversee this work.
+The council is also making sure local charging points are designed to be accessible to disabled people by hiring a consultant to oversee this work.
 This is particularly important as many disabled people are dependent on private vehicles as their main form of transport.
-In October 2021 the council invited residents to an open event on the issue, where they could try using a charging point.
+In October 2021 the council invited residents to an open event on the issue where they could try using a charging point.
 Their feedback will be used to inform future charging point design.

 What made this work?